rupl/chrisruppel.com/_posts/travel/2012-12-10-downtown-san-pedro.md

 ---
 title: Downtown
-location: "San Pedro de Atacama, Chile"
+location: San Pedro de Atacama, Chile
 layout: gallery

 gallery:
+- gridtype: tall
 - src: san-pedro-1.jpg
   alt: A corridor of a hotel in San Pedro.
   comment: We stayed here for three nights, eating our breakfast in this hallway each morning.
+  type: tall
   bgpos: 60% 0
 - src: san-pedro-2.jpg
   alt: A courtyard with lots of couches underneath canvases hung for shade.